PYroMat How-To and FAQ

 Retrieving quality from properties

-The inverse properties also support quality.
-There is an optional keyword parameter called "quality" that, if set to "True," prompts h_T and s_T to return both temperature and quality.
-Here, we get the saturation temperature, pressure, and liquid/vapor enthalpies all in one command.
-Then, T_h reports that at 9.32041bar, water with 2000kJ/kg is at 450 Kelvin and has 0.618 quality.
+It is also possible to obtain quality while going backwards from this process.
+There is an optional keyword parameter called "quality" that, if set to "True," prompts property methods to return both temperature and quality.
+Here, we obtain the saturation temperature, pressure, and liquid/vapor enthalpies all in one command.
+Then, T reports that at 9.32041bar, water with 2000kJ/kg is at 450 Kelvin and has 0.618 quality.

 PYroMat class methods natively support numpy arrays, which makes plotting easy.